Enahoro-dev/symphony-solutions-test/README.md

 ```

 # CI/CD
 A CI/CD pipeline was set up for this project using github actions.
+This is triggered by pushing new commits i.e git push.